Home > Analyses > Technology > Corpay, Inc.

 Main Competitors

-There are 32 competitors in the sector; below is a table of the top 10 leaders by market capitalization:
+In the Technology sector’s Software – Infrastructure industry, 32 competitors exist, with the table listing the top 10 leaders by market capitalization:

-Corpay, Inc. ranks 16th among 32 competitors, with a market cap just 0.66% of Microsoft’s.
-It sits below the average top 10 market cap of 508B but above the sector median of 18.8B.
-The 3.38% gap to its nearest competitor above highlights a narrow margin in its competitive positioning.
+Corpay, Inc. ranks 16th among 32 competitors, with a market cap just 0.65% of Microsoft’s, the sector leader.
+It sits below the average market cap of the top 10 (508B) but above the sector median (19B).
+The company is closely trailing its nearest rival by approximately 2%, indicating a tightly contested position in the mid-tier segment.

 Comparisons with competitors